PranayJuneja/Trello-MCP-Poke-Integration/DevDiary.md

 ### Problem #2: The Corrupted Handshake - The "[dotenv...]"
 JSON Error

-**The Symptom:** With the server running, Claude now reported a new, very specific error: `Unexpected token 'd', "[dotenv@17..." is not valid JSON`.
+**The Symptom:** With the server running, Poke AI now reported a new, very specific error: `Unexpected token 'd', "[dotenv@17..." is not valid JSON`.

 **The Investigation:** This was the most critical bug to solve.
 It taught us the single most important rule of `stdio` MCP servers.

 As we discussed, `stdio` is a direct text stream.
 The protocol has a "handshake" process.
-The moment the connection opens, the client (Claude/Cursor) expects the *very first thing* it reads from the server's `stdout` to be a perfectly formed JSON message.
+The moment the connection opens, the client (Poke AI) expects the *very first thing* it reads from the server's `stdout` to be a perfectly formed JSON message.

 Our server was outputting this instead:
 `[dotenv@17.2.1] injecting env...`